When it comes to making appetizers that everyone loves, you can’t really go wrong with dips.

 This four-ingredient dip takes 5 minutes to prepare and another hour and a half to cook, but you don’t have to put in much work.

-Simply add your Rotel, cheese, and chili to the Crockpot.
+Simply add the Rotel (or a Rotel substitute), cheese, and chili to the Crockpot.

 Then, scatter some chili powder over the top and stir gently until things are blended nicely.